vfarcic/devops26/manuscript/17-progressive-delivery.md

 ...
 ```

-The `istio-injection=enabled` is there and we can continue while knowing that whatever Istio will do in the staging environment will be the same as in production.
+The `istio-injection=enabled` is there, and we can continue while knowing that whatever Istio will do in the staging environment will be the same as in production.

 ## Creating Canary Resources With Flagger

-Let's say we want to deploy our new release only to 20% of the users and that we will monitor metrics during 30 seconds.
-Specifically, during that period we'll be validating whether the error rate is within a predefined threshold and whether the time it takes to proccess requests is within some limits.
+Let's say we want to deploy our new release only to 20% of the users and that we will monitor metrics for 30 seconds.
+During that period, we'll be validating whether the error rate is within a predefined threshold and whether the time it takes to process requests is within some limits.
 If everything seems right, we'll increase the percentage of users who can use our new release for another 20%, and continue monitoring metrics to decide whether to proceed.
 The process should repeat until the new release is rolled out to everyone, twenty percent at a time every thirty seconds.

 Now that we have a general idea what we want to accomplish and that all the tools are set up, all that's missing is to create Flagger `Canary` definition.
 We'll create a new file `canary.yaml` in the `charts/go-demo-6/templates` directory.

 I> There might already be a canary.yaml in the buildpacks if I (or someone else) made a pull request to add canary capabilities out-of-the-box.
-If that's the case, ignore it bacause I'll provide explanation for the one we are about to create from scratch.
-Later on, if canaries are indeed available in build packs, you should be able to use the knowledge from creating canary deployment from scratch to fine tune those available in build packs.
+If that's the case, ignore it because I'll explain the one we are about to create from scratch.
+Later on, if canaries are indeed available in build packs, you should be able to use the knowledge from creating a canary deployment from scratch to fine-tune those available in build packs.

 Please execute the command that follows to create a new `Canary` resource.